jdsimcoe/simko/README.md

 # Simko.io

-The website of Simcoe Design LLC.
+The website of Simko Design.